lausek/lovm2/book/src/building/optimization.md

 # Optimization

 The rudimentary bytecode optimizer is enabled by default.
-It acts upon the generated `Lir`.
+It acts upon the generated `LIR`.

 ## Dead Code elimination

-After lowering the `Lir`, the optimizer will eliminate code that is not reachable.
+After lowering the `LIR`, the optimizer will eliminate code that is not reachable.

 ``` lir
 main: